Environment API

 dev: {

-// Default Vite SSR environment can be overriden in the config, so
+// Default Vite SSR environment can be overridden in the config, so

 // make sure you have a Node environment before the request is received.